Single Origin vs Blend

 A blend comes from multiple origins.

 Mr. Peet himself felt that no single origin coffee was “too good” to blend, and we still hold that belief today.
+In fact, we won't put any coffee into one of our blends that can't stand on its own.
 At Peet’s, we roast single origin coffees to highlight what we feel are the finest characteristics of that country’s coffee.
 When we blend origins, we do so in order to weave in different layers of flavor nuance, creating a coffee of many dimensions.

 But that’s the simple story.
-Reality, like always, can be a lot more complex.
+Reality can be a lot more complex.

 Can you create a blend from a single country of origin?

-Or different processes, like a honey processed Costa Rican along with a washed process Arabica from the same region to build upon the strength of each.
+Or different processes, like a honey processed Costa Rican along with a washed process coffee from the same region of Costa Rica to build upon the strength of each.

 Or different regions with different climatic conditions, plant varieties, altitudes, or soil content…but all in the same country and so technically a single origin.